I remember when I first started working out...

 In other words, it’s the most effective in order to reach your goals.

 Now this doesn’t mean you have to become the next Arnold Schwarzenegger.
 All it means is that you need to pick up the iron in some form.
 For example, I strength train for 60 minutes, 3 times per week.
 That’s all I need to maintain where I’m at.
+And if you're new to strength training, check out my guide on how to get started.

 But what if my goal is lose weight and not maintain it?